RefAM: Attention Magnets for Zero-Shot Referral Segmentation: Semantic Features from Diffusion Transformers

 \subsection{Feature Extraction from DiTs}

 Rectified flow models~\citep{flux2024,genmo2024mochi} combine an image-to-latent encoder–decoder with a DiT \citep{peebles2023scalable} backbone.
 The encoder compresses inputs into a latent space, while the DiT performs denoising through a sequence of transformer blocks.
 Architectures may interleave {double-stream} blocks, which process text and visual tokens separately before merging in attention, and {single-stream} blocks, which operate on concatenated tokens with shared weights.
+Given a clean latent $X_0$, the rectified flow forward process perturbs it as